Noroff-FEU-Assignments/project-exam-1-hakon-marius/README.md

 ![image](https://github.com/Noroff-FEU-Assignments/project-exam-1-hakon-marius/blob/main/images/samesize/homepage.jpg)

 This project is created with Wordpress as a headless content management system, creating an API.
 One.Com is used as a hosting service for this project.
+Project delivered 14 May 2023

 ## Description